 Big enough to matter, small enough to feel like home

 Our main campus is located on an idyllic, beautifully landscaped 75 acres on Long Island, close to world-renowned ocean beaches, top-rated parks, award-winning golf courses, historic landmarks, and restaurants.
-And you are just a train ride away from the cultural capital of the world, home to industries from advertising and publishing to biotechnology and manufacturing, not to mention some of the greatest art, dance, music, and theatre in the world, not to mention internship opportunities.
+And with New York City just a train ride away, you’ll have easy access to some of the greatest art, dance, music, and theatre in the world, not to mention internship opportunities.

-The University is large enough to award bachelor’s, master’s, and doctoral degrees yet small enough to offer an average class size of 20 students, ensuring personal attention from our dedicated faculty.
-Our beautifully landscaped campus offers you a quiet place to concentrate on your studies.
-Adelphi was named a Best Buy by the Fiske Guide to Colleges for 11 straight years.
+Adelphi University is large enough to award bachelor’s, master’s, and doctoral degrees yet small enough to offer an average class size of 20 students, ensuring personal attention from our dedicated faculty.

 Students at Adelphi learn in a truly supportive campus atmosphere of small classes and close interaction with faculty advisors, mentors, professors, and peers.
 And you’ll stay connected through our alumni network—90,000 strong and growing.